 How Long Before Credit Bureaus Update Your Scores?

 The good news is that when the credit bureaus receive information regarding your accounts, they typically add it to your credit report right away.
 They'll recalculate your credit score based on this new information immediately.
 You may not see a lightning-quick change in your score, however, if the recent information doesn’t have a significant effect.
 For example, making one more payment on time won’t cause your score to jump significantly if you’ve been diligently making your credit card payments on time for a year.
 You're just maintaining a positive status quo.
 But you may see your score drop if you miss a payment whenever that particular creditor reports that you're more than 30 days late.

 Rapid Rescoring in a Pinch

 Rapid rescoring can put the situation a little more in your control, but it’s not something you can do on your own.
-A lender must request a rapid rescore on your behalf, usually when you apply for a mortgage and your credit score is within single digits of earning you a better interest rate.
-The lender can ask one or more credit bureaus to add information to your credit report and calculate your score at a particular point in time.
+A lender must request a rapid rescore on your behalf, usually when you apply for a mortgage and your credit score is close to earning you a better interest rate.
+If you are able to pay down a balance or take a similar action to improve your score, the lender can ask one or more credit bureaus to add that information to your credit report and re-calculate your score at a particular point in time.
 This will result in an updated score within a few days.

 Rapid rescoring can’t fix mistakes on your part — if you made a payment late, for instance, it can’t go back and wave a magic wand to make that go away.
 And it’s always best to review your report and correct any errors ahead of time through the dispute process.